 Why compare a tablet with a games console?
-Well for one thing they are similarly desirable products in a similar price range.
+Well for one thing the iPad and the PlayStation 4 are similarly desirable products in a similar price range.
 Perhaps more importantly the iPad could reasonably be considered to be a games console with benefits.
 It is after all a locked down platform for which you can buy games.
 Literally thousands of games.
 So just supposing you are considering buying a PS4 or an iPad, we've outlined the benefits of both.
-(See PC Advisor's Sony PS4 hands-on review.)
-Just so you now we'll focus mainly on the iPad Air, with reference to the iPad mini 2 with Retina Display, but most of this advice works for all iPads.
+And if you don't consider the iPad to be a gaming device, you really need to read on.
+(You may also wish to read PC Advisor's Sony PS4 review.)

 iPad vs PS4 for games: general points, price

 First things first, a new iPad will set you back at least £399 for the iPad Air, or £319 for the iPad mini with Retina Display.
 A PS4 will set you back £349 inc VAT.
 But before you start thinking the iPad is a cost-saving option, it is only fair to point out that £399 gets you the basic iPad with only 16GB of storage, and the other eight models range from £479 up to £739.
 In most cases the iPad Air will cost more than the PlayStation 4 (although it can cost less.
 This is confusing).
 Remember that you can buy a first-gen iPad Air for just £319 inc VAT, too.
 And that was the conetmporary of the PS4 at launch.
 So all of what follows is true of that device.